 Dog Trust Program Details

-3) With the help of Veterinarians and Vet Techs across the state we hope to offer dog owners with expert medical consultations to prevent and seek out any health issues that effect our state’s pet population.
+3) With the help of Veterinarians and Vet Techs across the state we hope to soon offer dog owners with expert medical consultations to prevent and seek out any health issues that effect our state’s pet population.
 This will be done through our seminar program and also by setting up localized “pet health awareness day” programs.

 5) To draw attention to the Iowa Dog Trust and to help promote our programs we will also put on some fun events throughout the year.
 The Iowa Dog Trust will organize several new statewide outings, as well as work with the established events in our state to make them even better and more widely attended.

 6) Fund raising events are the key to providing funding for any group such as ours.
 But over and above funding our programs, our fund raising events can also help to sustain other programs in our state.

 7) Everyone enjoys an outing with there pet.
-So we will be participating in the Iowa Dog Expo in Des Moines and hosting a few smaller exhibitions and dog fairs during the year.
+So we will be participating in the Iowa Dog Expo in Des Moines and host a few smaller exhibitions and dog fairs during the year.
 With the help of area groups these events will be presenting all forms of dog sport competitions, including (but not limited to) Agility and Obedience trials, Dock Dog and Frisbee Disc competitions and many other trained disciplines.

-8) With community involvement we also hope to provide assistance across the state to those owners who, for one reason or another, are no longer able to afford the level of care or training that their dogs need.
+8) With community involvement we soon hope to provide assistance across the state to those owners who, for one reason or another, are no longer able to afford the level of care or training that their dogs need.
 We believe that the loss of a job, displacement or illness should not affect the lives of our “best friends”.